Physics and AStronomy Work

 For a double lens system, they could use Mathematica to find roots and plot the magnification.
 This was actually impossible to do for the triple lens system so they instead evaluated the magnification at random points using a random number generator.

-Using this data, they created plots simulating the change in the magnification maps and light curves based on one changing variable at a time.
+Using this data, the authors generated plots simulating changes in the magnification maps and light curves by changing one parameter at a time.

 "The Fermi Paradox" - A special topic paper for Planetary Astrophysics, for Dr. Tabetha Boyajian